nais/handbook/docs/nais-system/README.md

 _NAIS system_ is the name of the process we use to develop NAIS.

-The process a naisified version of [Shape Up from 37signals](https://basecamp.com/shapeup), and has been used since the beginning of 2024.
+The process is a naisified version of [Shape Up from 37signals](https://basecamp.com/shapeup), and has been used since the beginning of 2024.

+All of our planned work lives as Pull Requests in [`nais/system`](https://github.com/nais/system).
+That repository is the source of truth for what we're doing, what we've shaped, and what we've finished.
+This handbook describes the concepts; the system repo describes the mechanics.

 ## A brief overview

-We work in [cycles](cycle.md).
-Each cycle consists of a six week focus period where we split into smaller groups, usually 2-3 people, working on one or more [initiatives](initiatives.md).
+We work in [periods](period.md).
+A period is eight weeks: six weeks of focus, followed by a two week cooldown.
+During the focus weeks we split into smaller groups – usually 2-3 people – working on one or more [initiatives](initiatives.md).
+The cooldown is for resetting, re-orienting, and shaping what comes next.

-After each focus period we have a two week cool-down.
-Here we reset, re-orient and make plans for what's next.
+Larger, cross-period goals are expressed as [ambitions](ambitions.md).
+Initiatives contribute to ambitions over time.

-Oh, and we also have [holiday-modes](holiday-mode.md) in the summer and around Christmas.
+We also have [holiday modes](holiday-mode.md) in the summer and around Christmas.

 ## Why do we organize our work this way?

 - We value focus and deep work.
-We believe this leads to better solutions and happier team members.
-Having focus periods facilitates this.
-- By basing our work on initiatives, we are forced to be explicit and clear about our ideas.
-This makes it possible for everyone to keep up with what's happening and take part in the discussions.
-Bonus: a finished initative along with it's discussions serves as an ADR.
+Period-based work facilitates that.
+- Expressing work as initiatives forces clarity.
+Everyone can follow along and weigh in.
+A merged initiative, together with its discussion, serves as an ADR.
-- When working on an initiative, you don't have to start each day wondering what to do.
-Also, you know that what you are doing, makes sense.
+- When you're on an initiative, you don't start the day wondering what to do.
+You know the work matters, and why.
-- We belive that it creates a healthy commitment towards the rest of the team: namely that during the alotted time, you try to focus and do your best work.
+- There's a healthy commitment to the rest of the team: during the period, you try to focus and do your best work.
-- By organizing our work this way we achieve a shared orientation despite being a large team.
+- We achieve shared orientation despite being a large team.